Guy Arseneault

-Guy H. Arseneault (born 11 May 1952 in Dalhousie, New Brunswick) was a member of the House of Commons of Canada from 1988 to 1997.
+Guy H. Arseneault (born 11 May 1952 in Dalhousie, New Brunswick) is a Canadian politician who has served as a member of the Legislative Assembly of New Brunswick since 2018.
+He was previously a member of the House of Commons of Canada from 1988 to 1997.
 He was a teacher by career.

+Early life and career

+Arsenault graduated from Dalhousie Regional High School as well as St. Thomas University.
+Prior to entering politics, he served as a teacher and principal.
+Additionally, Arsenault would serve as both Vice-President and President of the New Brunswick Teachers' Association between 2013-2017.

 Politics

 Arseneault won election for the Liberal party in the 1988 and 1993 federal elections.
 His riding was the Restigouche electoral district, renamed in 1989 to Restigouche-Chaleur.
 Arseneault therefore served in the 34th and 35th Canadian Parliaments.

 For the 1997 federal election, the ridings were restructured, and this time Arseneault campaigned at the Madawaska—Restigouche electoral district.
 However, Progressive Conservative candidate Jean F. Dubé won the riding.
 Arseneault left federal politics after this defeat.

 On 9 June 2018, Arseneault became the official Liberal candidate for the 2018 New Brunswick provincial election held on 24 September in the riding of Campbellton-Dalhousie, which he won.
 He was re-elected in the 2020 provincial election.
+As of September 8, 2024, he serves as the Official Opposition House Leader and critic for Military Affairs, Regional Development Corporation, and Aboriginal Affairs.

+In the 2024 New Brunswick general election he was elected in Restigouche East.